Enteric fermentation: Experimental management

 Enteric fermentation was the second largest anthropogenic source of methane emissions in the United States from 2000 through 2009.
 In 2007, methane emissions from enteric fermentation were 2.3% of net greenhouse gases produced in the United States at 139 teragrams of carbon dioxide equivalents (Tg CO2) out of a total net emission of 6087.5 Tg CO2.
 For this reason, scientists believe that, with the aid of microbial engineering, the use of microbioma to modify natural or anthropogenic processes, we could change the microbiota composition of the rumen of strong methane producers, emulating the Macropodidae microbiota.

 Recent studies claim that this technique is possible to perform.
 In one of these studies scientists analyze the changes of human microbiota by different alimentary changes.
 In other study, researchers introduce a human microbiota in gnotobiotic mice in order to compare the different changes for developing new ways to manipulate the properties of the microbiota so as to prevent or treat various diseases.

 Another approach to manage methane emissions from enteric fermentation involves using diet additives and supplements in cattle feed.
-For example, Asparagopsis taxiformis (also known as red seaweed) is a species of algae that when fed to cattle has shown to substantially reduce their methane emissions.
-A second example that has been shown to reduce methane emissions from cattle significantly involves using the compound 3-nitroxypropanol (3-NOP) which inhibits the final step of methane synthesis by microorganisms in the rumen.
+For example, Asparagopsis taxiformis (also known as red seaweed) is a species of algae that when fed to cattle has shown to substantially reduce their methane emissions in feedlots.
+A second example that has been shown to reduce methane emissions from cattle significantly in feedlots involves using the compound 3-nitroxypropanol (3-NOP) which inhibits the final step of methane synthesis by microorganisms in the rumen.
 Some of these methods have already been approved for farmer usage, while others continue to be evaluated for safety, efficacy, and other concerns.
+These approaches comes with limitations as feedlot emissions represent around 11% of overall cattle emissions.